Malta

 • Walk the charming narrow streets

-• Don’t miss the Cittadella Walkway – walk the city walls for the best panoramic views in Gozo
+• Don’t miss the Cittadella Walkway (city walls) for the best panoramic views in Gozo

-• Option to visit the Cittadella Visitor Centre, Natural Science Museum, Old Prison (these are attractions you must pay for)
+• Optional paid attractions: Cittadella Visitor Centre, Natural Science Museum, Old Prison

-Beyond the Citadel take time to walk around and enjoy the main street of Victoria, Republic Street.
-You can’t miss it and will likely walk up it to reach the Citadel anyway!
-Republic Street is home to shops, restaurants, cafés, supermarkets and so forth – this is where you will find all the main amenities you may need.
+Beyond the Citadel, take time to stroll along Republic Street (Victoria’s main street).
+You can’t miss it, and will likely walk up it anyway to reach the Citadel.
+Along here you’ll find shops, restaurants, cafés, supermarkets, and all the main amenities you might need.

 A little food tip: If you want some takeaway food, head to the car park just behind the bus station.
-There are various options here and it seems to be a popular spot with locals – a good sign.
-I got a pizza from Joe’s Street Pizza.
-They had so many orders that I had to wait a while, which was the downside, but that’s because it’s very good and affordable!!
+There are various options here, and it seems to be popular spot with – a good sign!
+I grabbed a pizza from Joe’s Street Pizza.
+They had so many orders that I had to wait a while, which was the downside, but that’s because it’s delicious and affordable!!

-If you fancy some extra Victoria activities, you might be interested in a Cooking Class and Market Visit or a Sunset Walking Food and Drink Tour.
+If you’re interested in extra activities, Victoria also offers experiences like a Cooking Class and Market Visit or a Sunset Walking Food and Drink Tour.

-Visiting Tal-Mixta cave doesn’t take up too much time.
-It’s therefore perfect to include in your itinerary even if you are only on Gozo for a day or two.
+Visiting Tal-Mixta cave doesn’t take up too much time, making it easy to include in your itinerary even if you only have a day or two on Gozo.

 Wied Il-Għasri

-Wied Il-Għasri is a stunning gorge on the north-west of Gozo.
-The natural beauty of Gozo really shines here.
-You can simply walk and admire the scenery, or spend a chunk of the day relaxing on the small beach area of taking a dip in the calm, crystal clear water.
+Wied Il-Għasri is a stunning gorge on the north-west coast of Gozo, where the island’s natural beauty of Gozo really shines.
+You can simply walk around and admire the scenery, or spend some time relaxing on the small beach area and taking a dip in the calm, crystal-clear waters.

-I had no idea quire how beautiful this spot was going to be before going.
-The secluded bay was absolutely my kind of scenes and I just wish I had gone even earlier and given myself more time to chill and swim here.
-So I would recommend giving yourself at least an hour or two to go down and fully take advantage of such a gem.
+I honestly had no idea how beautiful this spot would be before visiting.
+The secluded bay was exactly my kind of scene, and I just wish I had gone even earlier and given myself more time to chill and swim.
+I’d recommend setting aside at least an hour or two to fully enjoy this hidden gem.
+(In hindsight, I actually did have more time, but at the moment I just wanted to explore, explore, explore as I went here as my first stop of the day!)

 Xwejni Salt pans

-You can take a lovely coastal walk along by the Salt Pans.
-Here you can see the natural collection of salt which forms in the pans thanks to the seawater and wind.
-The salt is collected weekly so depending on when you go you may or may not see as much salt.
+You can enjoy a lovely coastal walk along the pans, taking in the scnes while seeing the natural collection of salt which forms in the shallow pools thanks to the seawater and wind.
+The salt is collected weekly, so depending on when you visit, you may see more or less of it.

-The Salt Pans are just a short walk from Wied Il-Għasri.
-I therefore visiting Wied Il-Għasri before walking down to the saltpans.
-After this I continued along the coast, passing by Xwejni Bay and Qbajjar Bay which are optional beach stops, to the town of Marsalforn.
+The Salt Pans are just a short walk from Wied Il-Għasri, so I recommend visiting the gorge first and then continuing down to the saltpans.
+From there, you can continue along the coast, passing Xwejni Bay and Qbajjar Bay (both optional beach stops), before reaching the town of Marsalforn.
+This is what I did anyway!!

 Marsalforn